DarioSamo/MMRecompDoomMod/README.md

 ## Special thanks

 - [Wiseguy](https://github.com/Mr-Wiseguy) for providing general code assistance and material tweaking.
-- [Reonu](https://github.com/Reonu) for providing the desk model and the animations for Link.
+- [Reonu](https://github.com/Reonu) for providing the desk model and the animations for Link as well as adding Linux building.